chirangaalwis/containerization/README.md

-# Containerization Samples
+# Containerization of WSO2 Products

-This repository contains samples associated with research on container based technologies.
+This repository contains samples associated with containerizing WSO2 Products.